yegor256/blog/_drafts/_recipes.md

 We live in the era of organic food, eco-friendly toilets, zero-emission cars, and harassment-free offices.
 Our management practices have to keep up&mdash;they must be zero-stress, conflict-free, and idiot-friendly.
-If you're still stuck in the old carrot-and-stick mediocrity-intolerant primitive mentality, these recipes will open your eyes.
+If you're still stuck in the old carrot-and-stick, mediocrity-intolerant, primitive mentality, these recipes will open your eyes.

 <!--more-->